 (3) solicits or requests another to engage in sexual conduct with any person in return for something of value.

 Patronizing prostitution is a Class B Misdemeanor, punishable to 30 days to 6 months in jail and a fine up to $500.

 The penalty is elevated to a Class A Misdemeanor, with a punishment of up to 1 year in jail and a $1,000 fine, if the person patronizes is less than 18 years old.
 Believing the individual the accused is patronized was older than 18 years of age is not a valid defense.
 In other words, “she looked older than she was” is not going to be a valid defense.

 We understand, this type of charge can be extremely embarrassing and pleading guilty just to get the charge to go away might be your first thought.
 But hiring an experienced criminal defense attorney can help you evaluate your charges and guide you through what options are available.
 In some cases, you may be able to get the charges thrown out all together or at the least have your charges reduced.

-Contact Howard Law at (314) 325-9868 for a free consultation regarding your prostitution/patronizing charge and learn what rights and remedies are best for your situation.
+Contact Howard Haake at (314) 325-9868 or (636) 332-5555 for a free consultation regarding your prostitution/patronizing charge and learn what rights and remedies are best for your situation.